-Do you qualify for Intermediate Courses?
+Do you qualify for Upper Level Courses at CCRI?

 Dr. Notarianni-Girard, Department Chair, advocates for foreign language education as one of 56 chosen to serve as a member

 Former CCRI Student receives Gilman Scholarship to study in China - When RIC student Nicole Bush decided she wanted to spend some time away from Rhode Island, she wasn’t thinking about a trip to the Poconos.
 Bush, a RIC junior majoring in anthropology, will study in China during the spring semester after being awarded a $3,500 Gilman Scholarship.

 Happiness and Compassion Go Hand in Hand - The Importance of a Liberal Arts Education PDF file* - Why are the citizens of wealthy Singapore so unhappy?
 A recent Gallup poll of nearly 150,000 people around the world revealed that the residents of Singapore are the saddest population on the planet.
-[Learn more]
+[Learn more about the poll]